nistorrazvaniulian/EventChain/README.md

 ```

 ## Current Status
+## Current Status
 This project is in progress.
 The current phase involves:

-- Developing the API for ticket generation and purchase.
+- Creating the database in MongoDB.
-- Integrating Hyperledger for ticket storage and validation.
+- Developing the blockchain for ticket storage and validation.
-- Building the mobile apps for users and organizers.
+- Implementing the backend.

 ## To-Do
 - Complete API development for ticket purchasing.